 Set the Expectations for Your Group Time

-Some students may have never participated in a guided reading group before.
+Some students may have never participated in a reading small group before.
 You will need to introduce the group and setting the expectations for how you will use the time together is important.
 Explicitly tell each group why they are meeting with you (so that they can practice problem-solving and learn how to implement reading strategies while reading).
 Then, give students an overview of what they will be doing each time they meet with you.
-You can find an example guided reading schedule on my blog HERE.
+You can find an example reading small group schedule on my blog HERE.

 Practice Book Routines